lamoda/gonkey/README.md

 #### Record linking

-Despite the fact that fixture files allow you to set values for autoincrement columns (usually `id`), it's not recommended to do it.
+Despite the fact that fixture files allow you to set values for autoincrement columns (usually `id`), it's not recommended doing it.
 It's very difficult to control that all the values for `id` are correct between different files and that they never interfere.
-In order to let the DB assign autoincrement values it's enough to not set the value explicitly.
+In order to let the DB assign autoincrement values its enough to not set the value explicitly.

 However, if the value for `id` is not set explicitly, how is it possible to link several entities that should reference each other with ids?
 Fixtures let us to reference previously inserted records by their name, using `$refName.fieldName`.